-Updated February 2021
+Updated February 2022

-The Town of Lexington Community Gardens are located on public conservation land and therefore fall under the jurisdiction of the Lexington Conservation Commission.
-Volunteer garden coordinators at each site are responsible for day-to-day management of the gardens, but it is the responsibility of all gardeners to act as caretakers of the gardens.
+The Town of Lexington Community Garden is located on public conservation land and therefore falls under the jurisdiction of the Lexington Conservation Commission.
+Volunteer garden coordinators are responsible for day-to-day management of the garden, but it is the responsibility of all gardeners to act as caretakers of the garden.
 The following policies were developed by the Conservation Commission and Conservation Division staff.